 - 2MPG & CO2 emissionsThe Lexus RX 450h is reasonably economical for a large SUV, but it's far from a class leader

-- 5Interior & comfort - currently readingConservative styling doesn’t detract from the high-quality and well equipped Lexus RX 450h interior
+- 5Interior, dashboard & comfort - currently readingConservative styling doesn’t detract from the high-quality and well equipped Lexus RX 450h interior